L3 - Chemical Sciences of Life (SCV)

 Read more

-Research and Professional Masters in Biomolecular Chemistry and Cosmetic, Aroma and Perfume Engineering (ICAP) offered by the Chemistry Department of the University of Montpellier, but also from the Biology Agrosciences Master's degree or the Biology Health Master's degree from the BioMV Department
+Research and Professional Master's degrees in Biomolecular Chemistry and Cosmetic, Flavor, and Fragrance Engineering (ICAP) offered by the Chemistry Department at the University of Montpellier, as well as the Master's degree in Agroscience Biology and the Master's degree in Health Biology from the BioMV Department.

-Masters in Health Engineering, or Masters from other universities.
+Master's degrees in Health Engineering, or master's degrees from other universities.

 Read more